Complaints about Gambling OperatorsContact us: 0203 621 3908 or 07827 961764 or by email to firstname.lastname@example.org

 Can I talk directly to the mediator?

-The Click2Resolve process is flexible and therefore communications between the parties and the mediator can take place by telephone, email, or post and documents can be uploaded onto the website.
-The mediator will adopt the means of communication with the customer indicated as preferred by the customer when submitting their Complaint Form.
+Our process is flexible and therefore communications between the parties and the mediator can take place by telephone, email, or post and documents can be uploaded onto the website.
+The mediator will adopt the means of communication with the customer indicated as preferred by the customer when submitting their Complaint.

 Will there be a hearing for me to provide evidence?

 No, there is no hearing as such where a decision is made.
 Instead, the mediator will communicate with you and the business separately in confidence to try to resolve the case, using your chosen means of communication.